ggcarmi/amazon_product_match/README.md

 - [x] Implement Facade pattern for simplified usage

 ### Phase 3: Enhancements (Weeks 3-4)
+- [ ] Regenerate new query in case Amazon product not exists on Alibaba (empty result)
 - [ ] Improve brand/model extraction with NER models
   - [ ] Research suitable NER models for product entities
   - [ ] Train or fine-tune for product domain